stevienovak/SentimentDrivenRLTrader/DATA_ACCESS_STATEMENT.md

 3. Citations and Acknowledgments
 When using this data, please cite as follows: \
 Pu Z, John K, Chi H, Steven O. (2023).
-Using Data Science to Predict Stock Market Movements.
+Advanced Algorithmic Stock Trading: Integrating Deep Reinforcement Learning with NLP Sentiment Analysis Techniques.

 5. Contact Information
 For further inquiries about the data, please contact us as follows: